jawebada/libmbb/docs/HSM.md

 	typedef struct mhsm_hsm_s mhsm_hsm_t;

 `mhsm_hsm_t` is an anonymous structure representing an HSM.
-It stores the pointer the the HSM's current state and a pointer the HSM's context.
+It stores the pointer of the HSM's current state and a pointer the HSM's context.

 Events
 ------